Ormrude History, Family Crest & Coats of Arms

 Ormrude Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Ormrude are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Ormrude include: Ormerod, Omerod, Omrod, Ormrod and others.

 Early Notables of the Ormrude family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Ormrude Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Ormrude Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ormrude family to the New World and Oceana
+Migration of the Ormrude family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Ormrude or a variant listed above: George and Thomas Omrod, who settled in Philadelphia in 1880 and 1840 respectively.